meteroid-oss/meteroid/CONTRIBUTING.md

 - Copy the `.env.example` file to `.env`.

 - Start the database with docker compose.
 If you intend to run the Metering app as well, you will need the "metering" profile as follows:
-`docker compose -f docker/develop/docker-compose.yml --profile metering up`
+`docker compose -f docker/develop/docker-compose.yml --env-file .env --profile metering up`

 - Start the Rust backend
   `cargo run -p meteroid --bin meteroid-api`